hmycecilia/CovertChannel/CovertChannel/README.txt

 [Test Cases]
 We have 5 different test files each of which are included in the zip file.
 They are of differing sizes and we are actually able to determine a bandwidth limit to our channel.
+These are the averages of 10 runs for each file.

+machine type: Intel Xeon E3-1270 V2 3.5GHz x8

-testInputFile
+testInputFile 539 bytes 712 bits/ms

-war_plan
+war_plan 28699 bytes 1121 bits/ms

-pride_and_prejudice
+pride_and_prejudice 704147 bytes 2052 bits/ms

-moby_dick
+moby_dick 1257276 bytes 2076 bits/ms

-war_and_peace
+war_and_peace 3226641 bytes 2108 bits/ms